tup916/Personal-Website/README.md

-Here is the link to my university's provided personal website: http://homepage.usask.ca/~tup916/
+Here is the link to my university's provided personal website: http://homepage.usask.ca/~tup916/ To checkout this repo,
+1. Download the repo.
+2. Open index.html with a web browser.
+Preffered: Firefox or Google Chrome.

 Currently, I have only put up an HTML, and a CSS file for styling.
 All images are created using Inkscape, GIMP, and the good-old Paint.
 Some images were hand-drawn as well.